 Acceptable Solution Performance Criteria

 A2 P2

 The annual average daily traffic (AADT) of vehicle movements, to and from a site, using an existing access or junction, in an area subject to a speed limit of more than 60km/h, must not increase by more than 10% or 10 vehicle movements per day, whichever is the greater.
-Any increase in vehicle traffic at an existing access or junction in an area subject to a speed limit of more than 60km/h must be safe and not unreasonably impact on the efficiency of the road, having regard to:
+Any increase in vehicle traffic at an existing access or junction in an area subject to a speed limit of more than 60km/h must be safe and not unreasonably impact on the efficiency of the road, having regard to: (a) the increase in traffic caused by the use; (b) the nature of the traffic generated by the use; (c) the nature and efficiency of the access or the

-(1)

-(b) the nature of the traffic generated by the use;

-(c) the nature and efficiency of the access or the junction;

-(d) the nature and category of the road;

-(e) the speed limit and traffic flow of the road;
+junction; (d) the nature and category of the road; (e) the speed limit and traffic flow of the road;

 (f) any alternative access to a road;

 (g) the need for the use;

 (h) any traffic impact assessment; and

 (i)any written advice received from the road authority.